chenxinfeng4/ffmpegcv/README.md

 out.release()

 # ffmpegcv, default codec is 'h264' in cpu 'h265' in gpu.
-# frameSize is decided by the size of the first frame
+# frameSize is decided by the size of the first frame.
+# use the 'mp4/mkv' instead of 'avi' to avoid the codec outdated.
 out = ffmpegcv.VideoWriter('outpy.mp4', None, 10)
 out.write(frame1)
 out.write(frame2)